-When it comes to location, the highest average paycheck ($88K annually) can be spotted in Macon, Ga.; Atlanta, Ga. (around $73K), Fort Smith, Ark. (about $65K), and West Monroe, La. ($62K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at $41K) is Elk Grove Village, Ill.
-Across its U.S. offices, the state of Georgia pays Graphic Packaging International, Inc. the most — approximately $74K per year on average.
+When it comes to location, the highest average paycheck (approximately $88K per year) can be spotted in Macon, Ga.; Atlanta, Ga. ($73K), Fort Smith, Ark. (about $65K), and West Monroe, La. ($62K) are the next top-paying cities.
+On the lower end is Elk Grove Village, Ill. at $41K.
+U.S. pay levels are highest in the state of Georgia; salaries there average to around $74K annually.

 Years of Experience

 Those who have five to nine years of work experience see average salaries of approximately $73K annually.
 The largest slice of the Graphic Packaging International, Inc. workforce (29 percent) has been working for one to four years and earns, on average, around $61K per year.

 Project Management Professionals are compensated at a much higher rate than non-authorized workers, bringing in close to about $82K annually.
 On average, salaries rise to $78K per year for accredited Certified Six Sigma Black Belts.
 Graphic Packaging International, Inc. provides the highest financial reward to those with a Master of Business Administration (MBA) — these employees rake in approximately $108K annually.

 In this position, it pays to have Lean Process Engineering in your toolkit; employees who claim proficiency enjoy a higher median salary of $103K per year.
 A garden variety skill at Graphic Packaging International, Inc. is Project Management; just under one-fifth of Graphic Packaging International, Inc.'s people use it regularly.
 Key skills also include Microsoft Office, Data Analysis, and Lean Manufacturing.